Cheri Bustos: 2018

 In the 2018 election, Bustos was challenged by Bill Fawell, a real estate broker who attracted media attention for his conspiracy claims that the 9/11 attacks were an inside job perpetrated by the U.S. government.
 Bustos was reelected with 61.9% of the vote to Fawell's 38.1%.

 Chair of the Democratic Congressional Campaign Committee

-For the 2020 election, Bustos resigned from the office of the Chair of the Democratic Congressional Campaign Committee because the Democrats had lost over 10 seats when they were expected to make gains.
-But Speaker Nancy Pelosi placed her in the position of co-chair of the House Democratic Steering Committee, replacing Rosa DeLauro, who was chosen as chair of the House Appropriations Committee.
+Bustos was elected by her peers to serve as Chair of the Democratic Congressional Campaign Committee during the 2020 election.
+During her term, Bustos led the organization to a record fundraising year and maintained the Democratic majority in the House.
+After Bustos chose not to seek a second term as chair, Speaker Nancy Pelosi nominated her to co-chair the House Democratic Steering Committee, replacing Rosa DeLauro, who was elected Chair of the House Appropriations Committee.

 Potential runs for other offices

 Bustos considered running for the U.S. Senate in the 2016 election, but announced in March 2015 that she would not.

 In September 2016, reports emerged that Bustos was a possible candidate for Governor of Illinois in the 2018 election.
 In February 2017, Bustos declined to run in that election.

 During the election for Speaker of the United States House of Representatives in January 2019, Bustos received 4 votes, from Joe Cunningham of South Carolina; Jared Golden of Maine; Mikie Sherrill of New Jersey; and Abigail Spanberger of Virginia, instead of their party's nominee, Nancy Pelosi.